Metrocable (Caracas): Lines and stations

+Future plans

 Currently studies are underway on a cable car line in El Valle, which will consist of two sections, one for El Valle station and a station La Bandera.

 Furthermore there are plans to set up – together with the metro line Guarenas–Guatire – another cable car line which will connect the station Caucagüita with the industrial area of Mariche, which is located southeast of the municipality of Sucre.

 Units

 The cabins are built from aluminum and use an electrical power supply; they are connected by several towers of steel and concrete.
 Each cabin has interior lighting, a communications system and a maximum capacity of eight persons.

 The gondolas depart from the stations every 27 seconds, allowing the transport of 15000-20000 people per day.

 The cabins which make up the system, were manufactured by the CWA company and adapted to the system Doppelmayr, the same as in the Caracas Aerial Tramway, which opened 1955.